Asymptotic symmetries of gravity in the gauge PDE approach: GR as a gauge PDE

 Condition $\Omega>0$ is crucial in ensuring the equivalence of the initial and the extended system in the sense of \bref{equivred}.
 Thanks to this condition we can introduce new coordinates $g_{bc}\equiv \Omega^2 \tilde{g}_{bc}$.
 In these coordinates the action of $Q$ is given by:

-\begin{definition} The extended system with $\Omega>0$ and the $Q$ structure determined by~\eqref{qext},\eqref{riem-omega} is called conformal-like off-shell gravity. \end{definition} Note that the gauge transformations of $\sigma^*(g_{ab})$ can be identified (for instance by employing partial gauge condition \eqref{metric-gauge} along with $\sigma^*(\lambda_{(a)})=0$) with the action of diffeomorphisms and Weyl transformations whose parameters are associated to ghosts $\xi^a$ and $\lambda$.
-In particular, the sub-gPDE determined by $\Omega=1,\, D_{(a\ldots)}\Omega=0,D_{(a)}\lambda=0$ is the gPDE reformulation of the conformal geometry, known in the literature in one or another version~\cite{Boulanger:2004eh,Joung:2021bhf,Dneprov:2022jyn}.
+\begin{definition} The extended system with $\Omega>0$ and the $Q$ structure determined by~\eqref{qext},\eqref{riem-omega} is called conformal-like off-shell gravity. \end{definition} Note that the gauge transformations of $\sigma^*(g_{ab})$ can be identified (for instance by employing partial gauge condition \eqref{metric-gauge} along with $\sigma^*(D_{(a)}\lambda)=0$) with the action of diffeomorphisms and Weyl transformations whose parameters are associated to ghosts $\xi^a$ and $\lambda$.
+Let us also note that if we allow $\Omega$ to vanish the sub-gPDE determined by $\Omega=0,\, D_{(a)}\Omega=0$ gives the gPDE reformulation of the conformal geometry, which is known in the literature in one or another version~\cite{Boulanger:2004eh,Joung:2021bhf,Dneprov:2022jyn}.